Tal-Wejter Tower: History

 The area where the tower is found was known as Għassiewi, meaning guarded place.
 Till the late 20th century, the community was known as Tal-Wejter.
 The nearby valley was known as Tal-Wejter Valley.

 Tal-Wejter Tower was commissioned by Grand Master Ramon Perellos y Roccaful, and it was built in the early 18th century.
 The tower stood on the road leading from San Ġwann and St. Julian's to Birkirkara.
 This area is now built up and the tower is surrounded by modern buildings.

 The tower was built to watch over the inland areas in the surrounding region of Birkirkara and to bridge the site of the Birkirkara Tower and Floriana.
 The project took place on the recommendations by Captain Foulet and Commander D'Argens, who were French knights of the Order of St. John.

-Part of the tower was illegally demolished in 1968, but it was later rebuilt.
+Part of the tower was illegally demolished in 1968, but it was later rebuilt by the Società Dun Filippu Borgia.
 Today, the tower is still intact but it is deteriorating and it is feared that it might collapse.
 The building is privately owned, and it is currently for sale.
 It was scheduled as a Grade 2 national monument by the Malta Environment and Planning Authority in 2012.